 - Peel one onion, but do not chop.
 Scrub ½ pound of the beets, trim off any root or stem, and roughly chop.
 Do not peel them.

-- Add the beef or pork, onion, chopped beets, the bay leaf, 1 tablespoon of apple cider vinegar and 1 tablespoon of kosher salt to a large soup pot or Dutch oven.
+- Add the pork, onion, chopped beets, the bay leaf, 1 tablespoon of apple cider vinegar and 1 tablespoon of kosher salt to a large soup pot or Dutch oven.

 - Add 10 cups of cold water and bring to a boil.
 Reduce to a simmer, cover, and cook for about 2 hours or until the meat is falling off the bone.
 Check it occasionally and skim off any scum that rises to the top.